-The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2012, as well as Section 14A of the Exchange Act, and the rules promulgated thereunder, enables our Unitholders the opportunity to express their views, on an advisory basis, on the compensation of the Named Executive Officers.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, as well as Section 14A of the Exchange Act, and the rules promulgated thereunder, provides our Unitholders with the opportunity to express their views, on an advisory basis, on the compensation of the Named Executive Officers.
+In accordance with the preference expressed by our Unitholders at our 2018 Annual Meeting, the Board determined in 2018 that we would provide this opportunity annually until the next advisory vote on the frequency of future advisory votes to approve the compensation of our Named Executive Officers, which will occur at this Annual Meeting.
 This vote is not intended to address any specific item of compensation, but rather the overall compensation of the Named Executive Officers and the philosophy, policies and practices described in this proxy statement.

-As an advisory vote, this Proposal 3 is not binding on the Board or the compensation committee, will not overrule any decisions made by the Board or the compensation committee or require the Board or the compensation committee to take any action.
-Although the vote is non-binding, the Board and the compensation committee value the opinions of our Unitholders and will carefully consider the outcome of the vote when making future compensation decisions for executive officers.
-In particular, to the extent there is any significant vote against the Named Executive Officers' compensation as disclosed in this proxy statement, we will consider our Unitholders' concerns, and the compensation committee will evaluate whether any actions are necessary to address those concerns.
+As an advisory vote, this Proposal 3 is not binding on the Board or the Compensation Committee, will not overrule any decisions made by the Board or the Compensation Committee or require the Board or the Compensation Committee to take any action.
+Although the vote is non-binding, the Board and the Compensation Committee value the opinions of our Unitholders and will carefully consider the outcome of the vote when making future compensation decisions for executive officers.
+In particular, to the extent there is any significant vote against the Named Executive Officers' compensation as disclosed in this proxy statement, we will consider our Unitholders' concerns, and the Compensation Committee will evaluate whether any actions are necessary to address those concerns.